aws-samples/gitlab-for-eks/content/030_gitlab_cd_via_agent/032_gitlab_autodevops_via_agent.md

 >
 > **Scenarios:** Instructor-Led, Self-Paced

-{{< admonition type=tip title="Tip" open=true >}}
-This configuration also works for any kind of **GitLab Runner Push CD** to the cluster using Helm and kubectl commands, not only Auto DevOps.
-{{< /admonition >}}

 {{< admonition type=abstract title="Target Outcomes" open=true >}}
 This one Auto DevOps scenario proves out multiple outcomes:

 1. Setup a simple application to use Runner Based Push CD to deploy an application to Kubernetes through the cluster connection established by the GitLab Agent.
+This includes any custom CI/CD that directly uses kubectl and helm commands.

 2. Use Auto DevOps with the GitLab Agent cluster connection method.

 3. Leveraging the Group Level agent configuration that was done in a previous lab. ([Visual Depiction Here]({{< relref "../020_gitlab_integrated_eks/section_overview.md#visual-overview-of-gitlab-agent-group-level-cluster-integration" >}}))
+{{< /admonition >}}

+{{< admonition type=tip title="Tip" open=true >}}
+This configuration also works for any kind of **GitLab Runner Push CD** to the cluster using Helm and kubectl commands, not only Auto DevOps.
-   {{% /admonition %}}
+{{< /admonition >}}

 ## Configure An Auto DevOps Project